-We continue to believe the market's focus on popular technology stocks-driven in part by AI excitement-has led to ample opportunities in companies that are under-owned, underfollowed, and undervalued.
-In many cases these are smaller companies that aren't as widely owned, but have strong prospects and much lower valuations, in our view.
+We continue to believe the market's focus on popular technology stocks-driven in part by AI excitement-has led to ample opportunities in smaller-cap companies that are under-owned, underfollowed, and undervalued.
+Our smaller-cap holdings continue to have strong prospects and much lower valuations, in our view.
 And we continue to see the presence of activist investors in many of these companies, who are seeing the same things we are, and are agitating for major changes that we think will result in shareholder-friendly outcomes.